jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 All assignments are graded automatically by graders with anti-cheating mechanisms built-in.
 Do not cheat -- it is not worth risking your grade and your academic profile.

+## Security token

+As part of the first homework, you will generate a 128-bit MD5 token that will serve as a sort of student ID for the course.
+You are not to make this token public; share it with any of your classmates; share it with anybody other than the instructor, yourself, and the TAs; find out the token of and of your classmates; or in any way compromise the confidentiality policy that only you yourself and the instructor/TAs for the course should know your security token.
+If you violate this policy that will be considered cheating as per the policy above.

 ## Sexual Discrimination